zf-fr/zfr-mailchimp/README.md

 ## To do

-* Add all the methods for other components (campaigns, helpers...)
+* Add all the methods for other components (helpers...)
 * Provide models like Folder, Campaign...
 * Provide Guzzle iterators for simpler traversal
 * Add service layer on top on Guzzle client for easier usage